AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

 sales/backpressure/enabled - 1
 ```

-Also, You can enable and configure this functionality using the user interface: `Stores` -> `Config` -> `Sales` -> `Sales` -> `Rate Limiting`:
+You can also enable and configure rate limiting in the user interface: `Stores` -> `Config` -> `Sales` -> `Sales` -> `Rate Limiting`:

 ![](api-security/images/api-security-rate-limiting.png)

 {:.bs-callout-tip}
-If rate limiting for payment information endpoint and mutation functionality were enabled, but the connection to the service for store log request was not configured or configured incorrectly, then the restrictions will not apply, that is, they will be ignored.
+If rate limiting was enabled for the payment information endpoint and the mutation functionality, but the connection to the service for store log request was not configured or configured incorrectly, then the restrictions will not be applied.

-The behavior will be the same if this option is disabled.
-But the following message will be present in the application logs `<magento-root>/var/log/system.log`
+The behavior will be the same if this option is disabled, but the application logs (`<magento-root>/var/log/system.log`) will contain the following message:

 ```
 ...